arjun-subramaniyan/arjun-subramaniyan.github.io/index.md

 ## **Biomedical engineering**

 ### Application of infrared thermography for ophthalmic diagnosis
- - Infrared imaging of the eyes to study the Ocular surface temperature(OST) and it's relationship with glaucoma
+ - Infrared imaging of the eyes to study the Ocular surface temperature(OST).
  - Made use of MLX90614 non contact IR temperature sensor along with arduino for faster measurement
- - Obtained a negative correlation between OST and IOP.
+ - Obtained a negative correlation between OST and Intra-ocular pressure (IOP), a screening parameter for glaucoma.
 <p align="center">
   <img src="/images/15.jpg"/>
 </p>